archermarx/quadratic/README.md

 ## Performance

 In my tests, this is typically about 2-3 times slower than a naive quadratic solver.
-I think more optimizations are certainly possible, however.
+I think more optimizations are certainly possible, and I welcome performance enhancement suggestions or PRs.